ELC Profile

 Students in the ELC enjoy many benefits gained from the close proximity to the Holy Family Primary School and Corpus Christi Church.
 Weekly library sessions, prayer and school assemblies, trips to the infant playground and regular visits from the buddy classes help to create meaningful ties with the primary school.
 The preschool children also have the opportunity to use the canteen on Wednesday to Friday via online lunch orders.

 Parent involvement in the ELC program is encouraged and is central to its success.
 The ELC Preschool and Care staff seek to develop strong links between home and preschool, and to develop the program in partnership with parents and families.
 Parents are encouraged to complete our All About Me Booklet before the start of the academic year.
-Home and preschool communication is facilitated through: the Parent Management Committee, Class emails- Week in Review, Director’s fortnightly newsletter Chatterbox, morning puzzle time, daily face to face chats, Class Dojo (a classroom communication app where photos, classroom learning and messages are shared with parents), parent rosters, excursion helpers, scheduled parent/teacher interviews and portfolios.
+Home and preschool communication is facilitated through The Parent Management Committee, Director emails, morning puzzle time, daily face to face chats, Seesaw (a classroom communication app where photos, classroom learning and messages are shared with parents), parent rosters, excursion helpers, scheduled parent/teacher interviews and portfolios.
 Holy Family Early Learning Centre enables your child to take their first steps into Catholic Education.